The Great British Dig: Cast

 In addition to Hugh Dennis, the show is presented by university lecturer Chloë Duckworth and commercial archaeologist Natasha ('Tash') Billson.
-Romani archaeologist and author John Henry Phillips will co-host series four, replacing community archaeologist Richard Taylor, who presented the show from the pilot through to the end of series three.
+Community archaeologist and geophysicist Richard Taylor presented the show from the pilot through to the end of series three.
+Romani archaeologist and author John-Henry Phillips joined as co-presenter for Series 4.
 The presenters are joined each week by a varied host of other on-screen specialists, including digital visualisation expert Marcus Abbott, environmental archaeologist Don O'Meara, and finds specialists Hannah Russ and David Griffiths.
 Regular guest presenters have included military historian Andrew Robertshaw, historian and genealogist Michala Hulme, facial reconstruction expert Caroline Wilkinson, castles expert Rachel Swallow, and architectural historian Jonathan Foyle.

 Also featured on-screen are members of the local communities involved in the digs, and a wider cast of professional archaeologists.

 Reception

 The show's pilot was More 4's most successful one-off show in 2020 and the first series received widespread positive reviews.
 It has been described by critics as a "lovely reminder of the history beneath your feet".
 The community involvement and accessibility of the show has been praised by reviewers, with a Daily Mail write-up commenting, “it’s enough to make you wonder what might be lurking under your own garden…”

 In 2021, it was shortlisted for Best Popular Factual Programme in the Broadcast Digital Awards.

+In 2024, Series 4 won 'Best Popular Factual Programme' in the Broadcast Digital Awards.